 If the shares in your company are held in equal proportions, it is possible that a disagreement leads to a deadlock.
 This prevents the organisation from moving forward and can lead to litigation.

 By including a deadlock resolution clause in your shareholders' agreement, damaging deadlocks can be avoided.

 What if a shareholder dies or becomes incapacitated?

-A shareholders agreement can include any provisions that the parties agree but the following 5 things should not be overlooked:
+A Shareholders’ Agreement can include any provisions that the parties agree but the following 5 areads should not be overlooked:

-- Deadlock – while no-one wants to imagine disagreements between the shareholders when they are starting business it can happen.
+- Deadlock – while no one wants to imagine disagreements between the shareholders when they are starting a business it can happen.
 A clear procedure to deal with this can protect the company, allow the shareholders to keep working together and maintain personal relationships.

 While there may be a small time and financial cost of setting up a Shareholders’ Agreement, the peace of mind provided is essential.
 Once in place, it should be kept under regular review to ensure it remains fit for purpose as the enterprise evolves.